 Complying development is a combined planning and construction approval for a development that meets predetermined development standards.
 Determination of a complying development certificate (CDC) relies on a code-based assessment.
 The local council or a private accredited certifier can issue a CDC.
 Where an application for complying development meets the specified development standards in the Codes SEPP (or council’s complying development controls), it must be determined within ten days of lodgement.
 If an applicant chooses to work beyond the development standards contained in the Codes SEPP (e.g. 3 car Garage), they will need to lodge a DA with the relevant local council in accordance with the merit-based rules for consideration.

 Complying development generally includes larger building works than exempt development.
-For this reason, ‘sign off’ by a building professional (known as a certifying authority) is needed.
+For this reason, a ‘sign off’ by a building professional (known as a certifying authority) is needed.
 Complying development is also subject to conditions of approval to protect surrounding uses during the construction period and the life of the complying development.

 Examples of complying development include:

-- building a one and two storey home
+- building a one and two-storey home

 - building a granny flat or secondary dwelling